 Their nonconformist concepts have involved draping fabric over aircraft cable to create a sumptuous tent in the desert and building gargantuan, pineapple-shaped live topiaries.
 A current project for the Boys & Girls Clubs has Rambunktious hard at work on two- and three-dimensional city skylines and comic book characters for a Hometown Heroes theme.
 “Nobody wants to do just another gala,” says DeMeulenaere.
 “You must intrigue guests and give them something they have never seen before.”

 Flowers in a vase are over, say experts—and you didn’t see any at the Sarasota Film Festival’s opening night gala.
-The
+The Ringling Museum courtyard never looked more beautiful and celebrities were everywhere, but the buffet table centerpieces stole the show.
+Live “mermaids” smiled and fanned out their lovely fins as guests—more than 1,000 of them—reached around them for the sushi.

 Even live entertainment has been pushed to new levels.
 WUSF Public Broadcasting staged An Artful Intimate Evening at Mark and Jennie Famiglio’s Siesta Key home, complete with an elegant full-course dinner, an opera singer, the complete 100-member Key Chorale chorus, fireworks and manmade snow.
 Scot Kauffman of WUSF says guests were completely delighted.
 “The party made people feel that they belonged in a special way,” says Kauffman, “with a shared spirit for the cause.”